NipunaRanasinghe/module-ballerinax-slack/docs/README.md

 1. In the `ballerina/tests` directory, add the required test files and write test cases for the key operations of your connector.
 Aim to cover as many API use cases as possible.

-2. Execute the tests using the `bal test` commands to verify the functionality of your connector.
+2. Execute the tests using the `bal test` command to verify the functionality of your connector.

 > For detailed guidance on writing tests, check the [Ballerina testing guide](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function/).